Data-driven priors and their posterior concentration rates: Empirical priors and posterior concentration

+The sieve $\Theta_n$ will also serve as the support of our yet-to-be-defined empirical prior $\Pi_n$.
+Since it is finite-dimensional, we will assume that it is equipped with a {\em data-independent} measure $\nu_n$, e.g., Lebesgue measure, and $\Pi_n$ will have a density $\pi_n$ with respect to $\nu_n$.
+The reason the measure must be data-independent is that it rules out the case of a degenerate prior supported at $\hat\theta_n$, a situation we are not interested in investigating.

-The next two conditions, namely, Conditions~LP1 and GP1 below, are conditions on the prior.
-The first, a local prior condition, formally describes how the empirical prior $\Pi_n$ should concentrate on the ``neighborhoods'' $\L_n$ in \eqref{eq:Ln}.
-On one hand, this is similar to the standard local prior support conditions in \citet{ggv2000}, \citet{shen.wasserman.2001}, and \citet{walker2007} but, on the other hand, the neighborhood's dependence on the data is our chief novelty and is the main driver of our empirical prior construction.
-The second, a global prior condition, effectively controls the tails of the empirical prior density $\pi_n$, i.e., how heavy can the tails be and still achieve the desired rate.
+The next two conditions---LP1 and GP1---concern the prior supported on $\Theta_n$.
+The first, a local prior condition, formally describes how the empirical prior $\Pi_n$ should concentrate on that empirical version of the Kullback--Leibler neighborhood \eqref{realnhood} eluded to in Section~\ref{S:intro}, namely,

+On one hand, requiring that a sufficient amount of mass be assigned to $\L_n$ is similar to the standard local prior support conditions in \citet{ggv2000}, \citet{shen.wasserman.2001}, and \citet{walker2007}, inspired by the developments in \citet{barron1988}.
+On the other hand, the neighborhood's dependence on the data is our chief novelty and the main driver of our empirical prior construction.